-The Directors have delegated the administration and management of the DC assets to Aegon and members' assets are invested via a range of pooled funds.
+The Directors have delegated the administration and management of the DC assets to Aegon (through a policy issued by Scottish Equitable plc) and members' assets are invested via a range of pooled funds.

 DC members may take their benefits as a single or series of lump sums, purchase an annuity or transfer their account out of the Plan to facilitate income drawdown.